Skip to main content

 How Wallet Upgradation Works

-When a customer interacts with a merchant system through the wallet service, the system can upgrade a local merchant-specific wallet to include enterprise-level information.
+When a customer interacts with a merchant system through POST /customers/find, the system can upgrade a local merchant-specific wallet to include enterprise-level information.
 This process involves:

 Complete Configuration Example